 Guidelines for Implementation

+It is widely recognized that much of the value of public research data lies in their broad dissemination and reuse, particularly on digital networks.
+There are many justifications for this, whether to improve research and education outcomes, enhance economic returns, promote social welfare goals, or support good governance.
+Public research data have public good characteristics, and are often global public goods.
+There is a body of literature that documents and supports these conclusions (Uhlir 2015).

-It is widely recognized that the value of data lies in reuse.
-The ability to reuse data is impaired, however, when there is an absence of clarity about the legal conditions under which the data may be reused and when restrictions are placed on the reuse of datasets.
+The ability to access and reuse data is impaired, however, when there is an absence of clarity about the legal conditions under which the data may be reused and when restrictions are placed on the reuse of datasets.
 In most circumstances, legal restrictions on reuse run counter to the obligation to make research data publicly available.

 Restrictions can inhibit reuse to a greater extent than is sometimes realized.
 This can be illustrated by analogy to the idea of a ”lowest common denominator”.
 When considering the legal restrictions on reuse of datasets, the lowest common denominator means that for a derivative dataset that is the result of the combination of parts of two or more other datasets, the most restrictive terms and conditions of the underlying datasets will be transferred to the entire derivative dataset.
-In this way, the legal restrictions, perhaps unnecessarily imposed, can have broader, unwanted effects limiting the reuse of derived datasets in which most of the components may be in the public domain.
+In this way, the legal restrictions, perhaps unnecessarily imposed, can have broader, unwanted effects limiting the reuse of derived datasets in which most of the components may otherwise be in the public domain.

-Access to and reuse of research data thus should be open and unrestricted by default, or otherwise be granted to users with the fewest limitations possible.
-Data in the public domain ensures that there are no restrictions and enables the maximum degree of interoperability.

 In order to enable the maximum degree of interoperability, and to promote access and reuse (including data sharing), the following guidelines for implementation can be used by an original producer or subsequent rights holder of research data.

 [ ] Guideline 1A.
+Access to and reuse of research data should be open and unrestricted as a default rule, or otherwise be granted to users with the fewest limitations possible.
 The designation of the research dataset in the public domain by the rights holder(s) is the best way to achieve legal interoperability.

 From a legal perspective, placing data or information in the public domain means that there are no restrictions on their reuse.
 Research data and other types of information are in the public domain if:

 1) The term of copyright protection has expired.
 By international agreement, this is the life of the author, plus a minimum of 50 years.
 In the national legislation of many countries (including all OEDC countries), the term has been extended to life of the author, plus 70 years.
-In the case of "works made for hire" (that is, through employment), the copyright term is 95 years from the date of first publication or 120 years from the date of its creation, whichever is earliest.
+A special rule applies in the United States in the case of "works made for hire" (that is, through employment), the copyright term is 95 years from the date of first publication or 120 years from the date of its creation, whichever is earliest.

 2) The material is not copyrightable to begin with, such as a fact of nature, which makes up much of the content of many datasets.